 We came out of the woods into the yard of a smaller cottage with a well-trimmed and pleasant lawn.
 A woman in a sweatshirt, baggy shorts, and beach sandals looked up from some flower beds and stood, apparently startled.
 “Sheriff–“

 Rhonda, not slowing, looking very serious and sheriff-y, breezed past her and led me behind the house.

 This house was on a lower bluff than Heron House, so we were closer to the beach, and the path was made of stones, with a rope to hold onto as we made our way down.

 On the beach, we walked back toward Heron House.
 The beach was wide and smooth with the tide out, about twenty feet down to the edge of the water.

 We could see the body as soon as we stepped toward the water.
-It was back in the direction of Heron House — a black mound in the almost trackless sand.
+It was a black mound in the almost trackless sand.